 We use drama/role play, stories and visual to support teaching of PSHE/Citizenship and to simulate relevant discussions and to encourage children to understand and think from different people’s perspectives as well as their own.

-Learn more about our PSHE curriculum here: PSHE Curriculum map 2014-15
+Learn more about our PSHE curriculum here: The Curriculum Map Review 2017

 We are committed to providing an environment which encourages all children to maximise their potential and this includes high attainers, gifted and talented children, regardless of their background, race, religion, gender or ethnicity.
 Some pupils will have specific skills and talents and we recognize the need to provide opportunities for these to develop.